 2. Tell your brand's story

-An effective eCommerce video marketing strategy will also feature the eCommerce’s brand, apart from the product.
+An effective eCommerce video marketing strategy will also feature the eCommerce brand, apart from the product.
 Highlight your branding by telling your brand’s story through a video.

 There are two appeals you should have in a brand video:

-- Empathy: Show viewers that you recognize a pain point they have, and you’re fully aware of how troublesome it is to deal with that issue.
+- Empathy: Show viewers that you recognize their pain point, and you’re fully aware of how troublesome it is to deal with that issue.